cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 #### Man in the middle acting as Event Mediator

-If an attacker is able to act as a man in the middle for an event mediator, the intruder may be able to read the events from the event generator or modify them before they arrive at the event consumer.
+If an attacker can act as a man in the middle for an event mediator, the intruder may be able to read the events from the event generator or modify them before they arrive at the event consumer.